brefphp/bref/runtime/console/README.md

-The "command" layer is a layer that comes on top of the PHP runtime.
-It lets us execute CLI commands on lambda.
+The "console" layer is a layer that comes on top of the PHP runtime.
+It lets us execute console commands on lambda.

 This layer overrides the `bootstrap` to execute CLI console commands (e.g. Symfony Console or Laravel Artisan).